The Local Environmental Action Fund (LEAF) exists to help people to deliver projects that tackle environmental issues in their local area.

-LEAF helps people deliver projects that tackle environmental issues in their area and covers Tyne & Wear and Northumberland.
-It is backed through a funding collaboration which includes the Community Foundation, the Shears Foundation and a private donor.
-LEAF provides an opportunity for these partners to work together to support environmental projects and share learning with grant-makers and voluntary and community groups.
+LEAF covers the geographical area of Tyne & Wear and Northumberland.
+It is supported by a collaboration of funders which currently includes the Community Foundation, the Shears Foundation and a private donor.
+The fund provides an opportunity for the partners involved to work together to support environmental projects and share learning with grant makers and voluntary and community groups.

 We are most interested in projects that can show that they have a demonstrable change and immediate impact on the environment, but we will still consider ones where they are also working to raise awareness, education and change behaviour.

 While LEAF will consider applications for projects focused on any environmental themes (except those outlined in the exclusions), priority in 2018/19 will be given to applications covering one or more of the following specific environmental themes:

 Who Can Apply

 We are particularly keen for small local voluntary and community organisations to apply.
 Larger environmental charities are eligible to apply, but they must be able to demonstrate significant need and involvement from the local community in the development of a project proposals and its planned delivery.